Chloetene/FOCAL/README.md

-# ble_test
+# FOCAL

-Bluetooth setup for the CAIR app.
+Current version of the FOCAL App.

 ## Getting Started